jinpark-pro/developInSwiftFundamentals/README.md

 - **Wrap-Up**
   - You've successfully created an app that changes the screen from black to white, and back, at the tap of a button—something like a flashlight.
 You've simplified the design of the app as well, making conscious decisions to improve the user experience by removing the button title and filling the screen with a tappable area.
 Even though you have limited knowledge of Swift, you were able to step through lines of code and refer to the documentation to complete this project.

+## Unit 2 Introduction To UIKit

+- You'll learn about structures, collections, loops, and different ways to work with the information that makes up an app.
+You'll also build a Keynote prototype of your own app idea and think about how the skills you're learning can be used to eventually build a functioning app.
+At the end of the unit, you'll build an ambitious project.
+- What You'll Design
+  - The App Design Workbook will guide you through designing a working prototype of your app in Keynote.
+- What You’ll Build
+  - Apple Pie is a simple word-guessing game where the user must guess a word, letter by letter, before all the apples fall off the apple tree.
+If there are apples remaining, the user wins—and can eat delicious Apple Pie.

+### Lesson 2.1 Start Your App Prototype

+- Before diving into coding, most app developers save time and energy by first creating a working prototype to iterate on their ideas and get feedback before finalizing the structure of their app.
+Developers build prototypes in all sorts of ways, from simple notebook sketches to partially completed apps in Xcode.
+- In this unit, you’ll build a prototype in Keynote—a happy medium.
+It’ll be easier to create than using Xcode, but have more fidelity to the look and feel of an app than paper.
+In this lesson, you’ll start by mapping screens to form an app architecture.
+- Prototyping
+  - A prototype is a fake version of your app that you can show other people to get feedback.
+It should give users a sense of how your app works, even though it may not do much.
+If you start from your app's goals and features, creating a prototype can be fun, and it can delight your users even if you don't write a single line of code.
+- Map
+  - In the last unit, you outlined a concrete plan for what features and functionality your app should have, including choosing an MVP feature that can help a user solve the primary problem.
+Starting with this feature set, you are ready to create a prototype to show potential users.
+The first step in this process is to turn your list of features into workflows showing how a user will navigate within the app.
+This is where your app starts to take shape.
+  - Complete the Map section of the App Design Workbook.
+In these activities, you’ll create an outline of the information and functions on each screen — and how they relate to each other.
+You’ll derive your app’s architecture from the its key functions, making decisions based on how you expect users to work with it.
+By the end of this section you’ll have a Keynote file with linked screen outlines, which is the beginning of your prototype.